WizzardHub/Lizzard/README.md

 # Lizzard
- Lizzard is a free to use C# autoclicker intended to bypass anticheats.
+ Lizzard is a free to use C# autoclicker intended to bypass basic anticheats.

 # Supported Versions
  Current supported versions :